opencast/opencast/docs/guides/admin/docs/configuration/basic.md

 for each Opencast installation.
 This is basically what you should do directly after you installed Opencast on your machine.

-All these settings are made in the `config.properties` file.
-It can be found directly in you Opencast configuration directory.
-In most cases, that should be either `/etc/matterhorn/config.properties` or `/opt/matterhorn/etc/config.properties`.
+All these settings are made in the `custom.properties` file.
+It can be found directly in your Opencast configuration directory.
+In most cases, that should be either `/etc/matterhorn/custom.properties` or `/opt/matterhorn/etc/custom.properties`.
 Open this file using the editor of your choice, e.g.:

-    vim /etc/matterhorn/config.properties
+    vim /etc/matterhorn/custom.properties

 Step 1: Setting the Server URL
 ------------------------------

 The first thing you should do is to set the server URL.
-To do that, find the property org.opencastproject.server.url in your config.properties configuration file.
+To do that, find the property org.opencastproject.server.url in your custom.properties configuration file.
 This key is set to http://localhost:8080 by default.
 That will only allow access from the local machine.
 You should change this if your server should be accessible within a network.
 Set it to your domain name or IP address like: